 I totally get that we can be spontaneous all we want, but sometimes it comes at the price of not being prepared and you may end up spending too much time figuring things out (which is not good when you have a limited amount of it).
 So in the sake of planning, I prepared this short guide with a few aspects to take into account if you, too, want to go on a long, extraordinary road-trip.

 Disclaimer: I know that we all come from different backgrounds, financial situations, and have various priorities when it comes to expenditures.
 What I am saying is that you may have a different view on how to spend your money, and that's OK.
 You may have the idea of traveling cheap by renting a U-haul truck and sleep in it at night.
 This is my experience from my adventure and my tips to help yours be just as good or better!
 Do not feel constrained.

 On the other hand, non-essentials will mainly entail entertainment (well, other non-essential things could be soap and shampoo, but I hope you at least know to take your toiletries with you whenever you travel).

 After analyzing several options to save money, we were lucky enough to get a deal through CarRentals.com and we paid about 1000 USD for 14 days (this was not a bad deal compared to some other companies that tried to charge us at least 1800-2000 USD for the same car and time).
-Fuel was about 500 USD.
+Gas was about 500 USD but we saved by using gas apps.

 Money-Saving Tip: You can also look at driving someone else's car for a cross country road trip, or rent an RV with many of your friends and split the cost.
 It will be cheaper the more people you take with you because you can split the cost!
 Also, don't forget to get rental car insurance.